atsign-foundation/at_demos/sshnp_docker_demo/README.md

 2. `sshnpd/` the linux device running the sshnp daemon
 3. `sshrvd/` the rendezvous point

+Additional directories:

+- `demo-base/` contains the base docker image
+- `script-templates/` contains the templates for the `.startup.sh` scripts and a `docker-build-template.sh` used by the three `docker-build.sh`s

-Each directory contains:
+Each directory contains (or will contain):

-- `keys/` where you store your `.atKeys`, copide to Docker container
+- `keys/` where you store your `.atKeys`, copied to Docker container
-- `docker-build.sh` docker build shell script (copies root Dockerfile)
+- `docker-build.sh` docker build shell script, builds custom docker image, custom image uses demo-base as base image

-Each directory, there will be a generated file at some point during this tutorial:
-- `.startup.sh` script copied to Docker container, used to run the corresponding binary (sshnp, sshnpd, sshrvd)
-- `Dockerfile` dockerfile copied from the root Dockerfile
+- `.startup.sh` a generated script after running `interactive-setup-startup-scripts.sh`

 ## The Dockerfile